Should You Take the Plea Deal? How to Decide

 3. "What motions have been filed — or could be filed?"

 If evidence gets suppressed, the State's case changes dramatically.
 Sometimes it collapses entirely.
 Yet many attorneys accept pleas without filing a single suppression motion.
+Learn about what motions your attorney should be filing.

 Ask your attorney: